wxMaxima-developers/wxmaxima/README.md

 ### Compiling on Mac OS X

 On Mac OS X you should install XCode.
-To build wxMaxima open the Terminal application and follow the instructions for building with GNU autotools.
+To build wxMaxima open the Terminal application and follow the instructions for building with cmake.
 It is recommended that you compile your own version of wxMac.
 See the section about compiling wxWidgets.